aeternity/protocol/README.md

-# Æternity protocol
+# æternity protocol

-This document defines the Æternity protocol.
+This document defines the æternity protocol.

 ## Disclaimer